 Prior to this work in environmental humanities, Dawson published two monographs focused on diasporic studies: Mongrel Nation: Diasporic Culture and the Making of Postcolonial Britain (University of Michigan Press, 2007) and The Routledge Concise History of Twentieth-Century British Literature (2013).
 The first of these, Mongrel Nation, explores the history of the United Kingdom’s African, Asian, and Caribbean populations from 1948 to the present, working at the juncture of cultural studies, literary criticism, and postcolonial theory.
 Dawson argues that during the past fifty years Asian and black intellectuals from Sam Selvon to Zadie Smith have continually challenged the United Kingdom’s exclusionary definitions of citizenship, using innovative forms of cultural expression to reconfigure definitions of belonging in the postcolonial age.
 Radical aesthetic work was a natural accomplice to and corollary of the radical political movements that were to fight successfully for liberation in the second half of the twentieth century.

-Professor Dawson is also the co-editor of four essay collections, all of which have a strong scholar-activist slant, and more than 50 articles in peer reviewed journals and edited collections.
+Professor Dawson is also the co-editor of five books, all of which have a strong scholar-activist slant; he has also edited numerous themed journal issues, and published more than 60 articles in peer reviewed journals and edited collections.
 Many of these articles can be accessed through his personal website, which can be found here.